-You should request to drop all classes with the VA certifying official for 100% tuition refund OR depending on the time of the semester, meet with your professors to discuss mutually agreeable arrangements for the completion of missed assignments or the possibility of receiving an “I” (incomplete) in the courses.
-When an incomplete is granted in this situation, the student will have two years to make up the work and remove the incomplete grade.
+Students should request to drop all classes with the VA Certifying Official for a 100 percent tuition refund or—depending on the time of the semester—meet with the professors to discuss mutually agreeable arrangements for the completion of missed assignments or the possibility of receiving an incomplete in the courses.
+When an incomplete is granted in this situation the student will have two years to make up the work and remove the incomplete grade.

 There will be no penalty imposed for terminating the housing contract prior to the end of the term.
 The refund will be calculated based on the time remaining in the semester or session.

-A 100% refund to the parking fee is available.
-The student will need to provide as much of the sticker as possible.
-If a sticker is not submitted, a refund will not be given.
+A 100 percent refund of parking fee is available, but the student will need to provide as much of the parking sticker as possible.
+A refund will not be provided if a sticker is not submitted.

-The Bookstore will provide 100% refund on returned books.
+The Bookstore will provide a 100 percent refund on returned books.

-Contact Financial Aid.
-Administrative forbearance and deferment benefits are available for active duty call-up, per the federal government regulations.
+Please contact Financial Aid.
+Per federal government regulations, administrative forbearance and deferment benefits are available for active duty call-up status.

 - A single point of contact has been established at the Registrar’s Office to assist with deployment.

-- A copy of the Activation Papers are required from the student.
+- A copy of the activation papers is required from the student.

-- Student needs to contact the Registrar’s Office and bring in their paperwork.
+- The student needs to contact the Registrar’s Office and submit their paperwork.

-- The Registrar’s Office is responsible for providing the student with pertinent information about potential refunds, academic affects, and overall impact.
+- The Registrar’s Office is responsible for providing the student with pertinent information about potential refunds, academic effects, and overall impact.

-The student will need to come to the Registrar’s Office to fill out paperwork with the Veterans certifying official representative.
-If the student has a DD-214, they should bring it in with them.
+The student will need to complete a WMU readmissions form.
+Please state on the form that you are a returning veteran to expedite the process.
+The student will also need to come to the Registrar’s Office to fill out paperwork with the Veterans Certifying Official Representative.
+If the student has a DD-214 they should bring it in with them.